knative/docs/docs/serving/samples/hello-world/helloworld-ruby/README.md

    cd app
    ```

-1. Create a file named `app.rb` and copy the code block below into it:
+1. Create a file named `app.rb` and copy the following code block into it:

    ```ruby
    require 'sinatra'